Collect raw, non-sampled session data from your website to Google BigQuery instead of using standard Google Analytics session data collection.

 trafficSource. data, retrieved from AdWords data tables in Google BigQuery.
 This data is required to obtain information about traffic sources for AdWords campaigns in the case of auto-tagging (GCLID values).
 More information about using AdWords data in session data tables can be found in our documentation.

-Fully consistent session data tables become available within the following day after the start of hit data collection.
+Fully consistent session data tables become available within 48 hours.